digikar99/numericals/docs/current-state.md

 Tests for various functions are littered through all the files in the form of `(5am:def-test ...)` forms.
 Once the system is loaded, run `(asdf:test-system "numericals")` or `(asdf:test-system "dense-numericals")` to run the tests.

-### dense-numericals and extensible-compound-types

-Using CL like specialized type declarations for `dense-arrays:array` requires the use of [extensible-compound-types](https://github.com/digikar99/extensible-compound-types) along with `(cl:pushnew :extensible-compound-types cl:*features*)` and a complete recompilation.
-See [installation](/install) for more details.

 ### magicl

 The following two systems provide packages for using `magicl` functions: